Yakushiji Temple 薬師寺

 Yakushiji Temple was originally built near Kashihara in 680, by Emperor Tenmu.
-When the capital was moved to Heijokyo, Yakushiji was also moved to its current location in Nishinokyo.
+When the capital was moved to Nara and Heijo Palace constructed, Yakushiji was moved to its current location in Nishinokyo.

 The temple is only a short walk from Kintetsu Nishinokyo Station.